 Whilst conducting an interview at Riksmixningsverket in Stockholm, Linn Fijal pointed out one of her favorite pieces of gear, the Looptrotter Monster Compressor.
-Thus began my research on this relatively unknown audio company, of which I’ve become a big fan.
+Thus began my research on this relatively unknown audio company, of which I’ve become a fan.
 As such, I was happy to put together a questionnaire to send over to the company’s founder in Poland, Andrzej Starzyk, who offered up some great insight into his work.

 I talked a lot with many sound engineers about introducing distortion to audio.
 Generally the conclusions are that it’s best to add harmonics to individual tracks before mixing, hence the design of SATUR8/24.
 There are 8 channels of saturation in one device.
 It allows for the creation of a powerful sound while preserving good dynamics, with no audible distortion.

-Do your different products specialize in particular sounds?
+– Do your different products specialize in particular sounds?
 Does EMPEROR perform better on certain things than SA2RATE, for example?

 EMPEROR works best with very dynamic sources, like vocals or a variety of acoustic instruments.
 You can quite significantly even out the signal and bring the sound closer.
 And if you need to preserve the original dynamics, you simply mix the clean and processed signal.
-This offers truly enormous possibilities.

 I plan to record some more tutorials that show other applications of Monster, hopefully in the near future.

-Your website says that the Monster Compressor is made of tubes, whilst other products contain semiconductors.
-What’s the difference in sound between tube and semiconductor gear?
-Why did you put tubes into the Monster, but switch to semiconductors for Satur8/24?
+– Your website says that the Monster Compressor is made of tubes, whilst other products contain semi-conductors.
+What’s the difference in sound between tube and semi-conductor gear?
+Why did you put tubes into the Monster, but switch to semi-conductors for SATUR8/24?

-When I first read the Looptrotter website, I couldn’t understand why you were selling both Satur8ex and Satur8/24.
+– When I first read the Looptrotter website, I couldn’t understand why you were selling both Satur8ex and Satur8/24.
 Can you explain how these work together?

 I’ve endeavored to have both 500 and rack devices sound identical; the main difference is in the casing.
 Aside from that, the 500 system is cheaper to produce and has some more advantages.
 Among others, it gives the possibility of packing more devices into a smaller space.
-The key is to choose a casing with a proper, efficient power supply.
+The key is to choose a casing with an efficient power supply.